-I remember her lemon bars so well: gooey, sweet and topped with a crispy crumble.
-It was the perfect balance of flavours and textures.
+These lemon bars are gooey, sweet, and topped with a crispy crumble.
+It is the perfect balance of flavors and textures.

-Lemon bars is a simple two-step process.
+Lemon bars are a simple two-step process.
 I like to break it down by crust and lemon topping.

 Making the crust to these Coconut Lemon Bars is absolutely simple.
 All it takes is flour, sugar, butter and shredded coconut.
 It’s key to use a pastry cutter when combining the ingredients.
 It will help give you the perfect consistency.